A Clean Break: A New Strategy for Securing the Realm: Report

-Israel's new agenda can signal a clean break by abandoning a policy which assumed exhaustion and allowed strategic retreat by reestablishing the principle of preemption, rather than retaliation alone and by ceasing to absorb blows to the nation without response."

-"Israel's new strategic agenda can shape the regional environment in ways that grant Israel the room to refocus its energies back to where they are most needed: to rejuvenate its national idea, which can only come through replacing Israel's socialist foundations with a more sound footing; and to overcome its exhaustion, which threatens the survival of the nation.

-Ultimately, Israel can do more than simply manage the Arab-Israeli conflict though war.
-No amount of weapons or victories will grant Israel the peace its seeks.
-When Israel is on a sound economic footing, and is free, powerful, and healthy internally, it will no longer simply manage the Arab–Israeli conflict; it will transcend it.
-As a senior Iraqi opposition leader said recently: Israel must rejuvenate and revitalize its moral and intellectual leadership.
-It is an important—if not the most important—element in the history of the Middle East.
-Israel—proud, wealthy, solid, and strong— would be the basis of a truly new and peaceful Middle East.

 Influence

 Certain aspects of the policies set forth in the "Clean Break" report were rejected by Netanyahu.

 Brian Whitaker reported in a September 2002 article published in The Guardian that "With several of the Clean Break paper's authors now holding key positions in Washington, the plan for Israel to transcend its foes by reshaping the Middle East looks a good deal more achievable today than it did in 1996.
 Americans may even be persuaded to give up their lives to achieve it."

 In March 2003, Patrick J. Buchanan, referring to the 2003 invasion of Iraq and the report, wrote, "Their plan, which urged Israel to re-establish 'the principle of preemption,' has now been imposed by Perle, Feith, Wurmser & Co. on the United States."

 Ian Buruma wrote in August 2003 in The New York Times that:

 Douglas Feith and Richard Perle advised Netanyahu, who was prime minister in 1996, to make "a clean break" from the Oslo accords with the Palestinians.
 They also argued that Israeli security would be served best by regime change in surrounding countries.
 Despite the current mess in Iraq, this is still a commonplace in Washington.
 In Paul Wolfowitz's words, "The road to peace in the Middle East goes through Baghdad."
 It has indeed become an article of faith (literally in some cases) in Washington that American and Israeli interests are identical, but this was not always so, and "Jewish interests" are not the main reason for it now.